 - Other public agencies, which receive contract(s) for $10,000 or more from the City in a 12-month period.

 The Living Wage is adjusted annually.
-Currently, the Living Wage is $17.31 per hour.
+As of July 2022, the Living Wage is $19.53 per hour.
 An employer may receive a credit toward the wage for amount spent providing health benefits to employees.

 The ordinance does provide for certain exemptions, such as volunteers, certain types of temporary employees, employees under age 21 who work for a nonprofit for after-school or summer employment, and others.
 The ordinance also includes provisions for the City Council to make waivers to the ordinance, if certain findings can be made.